azz/duck-magic/README.md

 const ducks = {
   math,
-  // the rest of your reducers...
+  // the rest of your ducks...
 };

 export const rootReducer = createRootReducer(ducks);